ayabsd/albumBC/README.md

- # Basic Overview
+# 1 Basic Overview
 Our project will be based on technical-test.json API in order to display a list of Pictures. https://static.leboncoin.fr/img/shared/technical-test.json.

-# Libraries and technical decisions
+# 2 Technical decisions

 #  Architecture :
 MVVM :
 First, let’s talk about what the MVVM pattern is.
 The MVVM pattern is a pattern derived from the MVP pattern defined by Martin Fowler in the 1990s.
 The MVVM (Model-View-ViewModel) pattern helps to completely separate the business and presentation logic from the UI, and the business logic and UI can be clearly separated for easier testing and easier maintenance.
 Let’s take a look at View, ViewModel and Model.